Gastroesophageal reflux disease and heartburn

 - Gastroesophageal reflux disease (GERD) is a condition in which gastric contents and acid flow up from the stomach into the esophagus ("food pipe").

-- About half of American adults experience GERD at least once a month.
+- It is one of the most common gastrointestinal conditions in infants, children and adults.
+About half of American adults experience GERD at least once a month.

 - The hallmark symptoms of GERD are: